UnixJunkie/diskuv-ocaml/contributors/doc/AdvancedToolchain.rst

     more complexity with an unusual (for Windows) compiler toolchain.
 We'd say somewhat similar things for why we'd want to compile with `clang` on macOS/iOS rather than `gcc`, although the argument for `clang` is much weaker because `clang` is newer than Microsoft's toolchain and Apple used to work well with `gcc`.

-*Wishlist Item*: Today it is not easy to switch toolchains within an Opam switch.
-It would be great if we could use the MSVC+MSYS2 toolchain as the default toolchain in an Opam switch, but for the rare package that requires GCC use a MinGW+MSYS2 toolchain.

 Real example of resolving toolchain problems
 --------------------------------------------